Doble Kara: Scheduling

-The series was initially meant to be part of ABS-CBN's Primetime Bida evening block as announced on Bandila news program, declaring that Montes will be coming back on primetime.
+The series was initially meant to be part of ABS-CBN's Primetime Bida evening block as announced on Bandila News broadcasting, declaring that Montes will be coming back on prime time.
 However, in a last minute change, the time slot was moved as part of Kapamilya Gold afternoon block, replacing Pinoy Big Brother: 737 GOLD, which is the schedule time after FlordeLiza and subsequently after It's Showtime.

 Broadcast

 Doble Kara aired on Mondays to Fridays at 3:15 p.m.
 Philippine Standard Time (PST).
 ABS-CBN pushed the series to an earlier time slot of 2:30 p.m. on August 31, 2015, right after FlordeLiza ended its series run.
-After this, the series was then again rescheduled to a later time slot of 3:30 p.m. on April 13, 2016.
+After this, the series was then again rescheduled to a later time slot of 3:30 p.m. on April 11, 2016.

 The series had its world premiere on The Filipino Channel on August 25, 2015.
 In the Philippines, it premiered on ABS-CBN on August 24, 2015.
 The premiere also debuted via livestream on TFC's official online service, TFC.tv, and via its video on demand (Internet Protocol television) service available which is subtitled in English for its worldwide viewers from United States, Canada, Europe, Middle East, Australia, New Zealand, and Japan.

 Doble Kara aired in Kenya on KTN from Monday to Friday during the 6-7 p.m. prime time slot.
 Throughout its run, it drew high viewership and acclaim.
 Following the successful run of Book 1 in 2017 and early 2018, the show made a return in June 2018 with the fourth season succeeding The Better Half, and reruns airing on Saturday evenings from 5 p.m.

 In the rest of Africa, the show airs on StarTimes' Novela E1 at 7:50 p.m.
 Central Africa Time (CAT) every Saturday & Sundays following its premiere on May 28, 2016.
 In Indonesia, it premiered on MNCTV on January 23, 2017.
 In Kazakhstan, it premiered on its state television Qazaqstan on February 6, 2017, from Monday to Friday, with Kazakh voice translation and with Russian subtitles.

 Reruns

-The series began airing re-runs since September 14, 2022 on ALLTV.
+The show began airing reruns on ALLTV since September 14, 2022, to October 8, 2023, replacing the reruns of Asintado.